-HOUSTON – March 2, 2020 – Coats Rose, P.C., a transactional and litigation law firm focused on development, is pleased to announce the addition of five attorneys in its Houston, Austin, Dallas and New Orleans offices, bolstering the firm’s real estate, public finance, and affordable housing and community development practices.
+HOUSTON – March 2, 2020 – Coats Rose, P.C., a transactional and litigation law firm focused on development, is pleased to announce the addition of four attorneys in its Houston, Dallas and New Orleans offices, bolstering the firm’s real estate, public finance, and affordable housing and community development practices.
 Brandon Collins and Taheera Randolph join the Houston office as associates in the real estate and affordable housing and community development practice groups, respectively, in the Houston office.
-Evan Janc joins the firm’s Dallas office as an associate in the public finance practice, Melanie Cogburn joins the Austin office as an of counsel in the real estate practice, and Sarah Yednock joins the New Orleans office as an associate in the real estate and affordable housing and community development practice group.
+Evan Janc joins the firm’s Dallas office as an associate in the public finance practice, and Sarah Yednock joins the New Orleans office as an associate in the real estate and affordable housing and community development practice group.

 Janc has a practice focused on public finance and real estate law, including the creation and administration of special purpose districts throughout Texas, particularly in the Dallas/Fort Worth area.
 He represents clients before various governmental entities, including the Texas Commission on Environmental Quality, cities, counties, and various regional service providers.

 Randolph has a practice focused on affordable housing, and her experience includes drafting high-stakes legislation for state legislators involving the regulation of real estate transactions, agencies, and personnel; the production and regulation of hemp; banking and finance regulation; corporate governance; state and local government contracting and procurement; data privacy and cybersecurity; state and local pension systems; and state water regulation, including the creation of various types of water districts.